Pisanoz/readme-gen/README.md

 ## Usage

-to make it faster and mor efficent to make read me files for projects
+to make it faster and more efficent to make read me files for projects